Belloy-Lab/AD_SexBiased_Genomics_Proteomics/03_xQTL_coloc/README.md

+**AD Sex-Biased Genomics & Proteomics**

 # xQTL Colocalization Pipeline
-The aim of this is to utilize a wide range of QTL datasets to run QTL colocalization analyses with a target dataset.
+The aim of this pipeline is to utilize a wide range of QTL datasets to run QTL colocalization analyses with a target dataset.
 In the example codes provided, the target dataset is a non-stratified GWAS of Alzheimer's disease.

 ## Requirements
 * Bash